 2016/2017 - £231,865

 Schools can spend this money as they see fit in order to ‘close the gap’ between pupils who are perceived to be ‘disadvantaged’ and other pupils.
 It is not linked to a specific child but used for overall impact.
 This funding is provided directly to the school from the Government therefore schools are held accountable for the expenditure and impact of this funding.

-Please follow the links below to access Pupil Premium Expenditure and Impact Plans for our school:
+Please follow the links below to access the Pupil Premium Strategy for our school:

 Our next Pupil Premium Review will be held in September 2018.
 Our financial funding will be reviewed and updated in April 2018.